mikayla-maki/odd-term/README.md

 This project includes a bunch of random scripts for serving this to a LAN and providing https from local host.
-The terminal / shell code is in term.odd.html, the terminal callbacks are in bin.js, and odd.js is a 'user space' appliction for writing scripts in odd-term.
+The terminal + shell code is in term.odd.html, the callbacks the terminal uses are in bin.js, and odd.js is a 'user space' appliction for writing scripts in odd-term.

 1. Include and trust the provided .cer file.
 It's fine, I promise.
 A)